Brew your loose leaf tea at work, at home, or on the go with an elegant Tielka Tea Infuser—Tea Strainer.

-It's also perfect for holding your tea infuser after your tea has finished brewing.
+It's also perfect for holding your high-quality tea infuser after your tea has finished brewing.
 No one wants tea leaking over their desk or table!
-Simply stand your tea infuser on the upside-down lid to avoid any pesky leaks.
+Simply stand your tea infusing basket on the upside-down lid to avoid any pesky leaks.

 What is the Difference Between a Tea Infuser and a Tea Strainer?

 Good question!
-Effectively tea infusers and tea strainers are the same items, however, it's how they function that makes them different.
-When brewing leaves in a teapot, once the tea is ready to serve, tea is poured through a tea strainer to stop leaves dropping into your cup.
-On the other hand, a tea infuser sits in your cup or teapot while it is brewing with the leaves inside and then removed from the cup or teapot once brewing is complete.
+Effectively tea infusers and tea strainers do the same thing, however, it's how they function that makes them different.
+When brewing leaves in a teapot, once the tea is ready to serve, tea is poured through a tea strainer and the fine mesh stops leaves from dropping into your cup.
+On the other hand, a simple tea infuser sits in your cup or teapot like an infusing basket while it is brewing with the loose leaves inside and then removed from the cup or teapot once brewing is complete.

 Perfect for Iced Tea

-With Tielka's tea strainer, you can brew iced tea easily!
-Put your loose leaf tea leaves in a small amount of boiling water in a mug or teapot, cover with the lid and brew.
-Remove the tea infuser and add cold water and ice.
+With Tielka's extra-fine stainless steel tea infuser/tea strainer, you can brew iced tea too!
+Unlike a small infuser, Tielka's lidded silicone tea infusers also have heaps of room for leaves to brew.
+Put your loose leaf tea leaves in a small amount of boiling hot water in a mug or teapot, cover with the lid, and brew for the recommended time.
+Remove the tea infuser, add cold water, ice, and enjoy the full flavor of your tea.
 Delicious!

 Sorry, there are no products in this collection